 Two key factors in addressing food security and social and economic issues arising from widespread hunger and malnutrition are child mortality and under-nutrition.
 Half the districts of Maharashtra suffer from under-five mortality rates higher than the national average of 74.3 per 1,000 live births.
 The state also struggles in comparison to the national average of under-weight children, with 26 of to 33 districts above the national percentage.

 In both children and adults, improving the nutritional level can improve an individual’s productivity level.
 Given the implications such improvements hold for the overall development of a community, there are several programs working to reduce and prevent under-nutrition.
-Unfortunately, these programs are plagued by the problems of centralized implementation, often resulting in more affluent populations receiving the aid over the populations most in need.
+Unfortunately, these programs are plagued by the problems of centralized implementation, often resulting in more affluent populations receiving aid over the populations most in need.

 Availability, access, and absorption of food are also critical issues in Indian food security.
 Changing rainfall patterns in Maharashtra have created new challenges involving these aspects.
 Effective irrigation infrastructure and practices are notably lacking throughout much of the state, causing widespread low crop productivity.
 Low crop productivity, in turn, reduces a household’s income, limiting their buying power of food commodities they do not grow themselves.

-Even when food is available, water-borne illnesses can drastically reduce the amount of nutrients absorbed.
+Even when food is available, water-borne illnesses can drastically reduce the number of nutrients absorbed.
 Cleaner irrigation practices and modernized infrastructure are proven methods to improve the morbidity and mortality rates from these diseases, and a healthier population is a more productive population.

 More effective irrigation is not the only infrastructure needed in Maharashtra.
 Road improvements are critical to improving food access in the region.
 Reliable roads not only open up economic opportunities but also serve to connect a rural population to health and education resources.
 This connectivity, particularly to educational opportunities, can help diversify rural economies away from a sole reliance on agriculture.